AdobeDocs/dynamic-media-classic.en/help/using/administration-setup.md

 * **Filter by user role**: Select the **[!UICONTROL By User Role]** menu and choose an option to narrow the list to users or administrators of different types.

 * **Filter by field name**: Select **[!UICONTROL Enable Filter By Field]**.
 Then select the **[!UICONTROL By Field Name]** menu, choose a column for filtering the list, and select the Filter Character menu and choose a letter.
-The list is filtered on one of the columns by the letter that you chose.
+The letter that you chose filters the list on one of the columns.
 To see the full list, deselect the **`Enable Filter By Field`** option.

 * **Filter out invalid users**: Deselect **[!UICONTROL Include Invalid]**.
 The search results display only users who are in the system.
 Invalid users have been deleted from the system and the accounts that you administer.

-* **Sort by column heading**: Select a heading to sort all users by their status, alphabetically by first name, last name, or email.
-Or, sort by user role, or by valid/invalid status.
+* **Sort by column heading**: Select a heading to sort all users by status, first name, last name, or email.
+Or, sort by user role or valid/invalid status.

 If you have many users, you can limit the size of the list by selecting the Max List Size menu and choosing a number.